-Dr. Decesari is senior researcher at the Institute of Atmospheric Sciences and Climate (ISAC) of the National Research Council of Italy.
-He has been working in the field of physical and chemical processes in multiphase atmospheric systems (aerosols and clouds) for 20 years.
-He is a specialist of atmospheric organic aerosol chemistry with documented experience on biomass burning aerosols and biogenic organic aerosols.
-He has developed original methodologies based on nuclear magnetic resonance (NMR) spectroscopy for chemical characterization and source attribution of complex organic atmospheric particulate matter.
+Dr. Decesari is research director at the Institute of Atmospheric Sciences and Climate (ISAC) of the National Research Council of Italy (CNR) where, since Nov 2018, he is co-PI of one of three divisions of the institute focusing on “Atmospheric composition, climate forcing and air quality”.
+He has been working in the field of physical and chemical processes in multiphase atmospheric systems (aerosols and clouds) for almost 20 years.
+He has developed original chemical methodologies for source attribution of complex organic atmospheric particulate matter in airborne particles.
 He is author or coauthor of more than 100 peer-reviewed publications (H-index = 49).
-He took part to ten EU research projects dealing with atmospheric particulate matter climate and air quality impacts, and he coordinated three international experimental field campaigns.
-He coordinated the EU project “Himalayan Brown Cloud” (FP7 MSC IEF) focusing on the combustion aerosols impacts on the high Himalayan environment, and he is currently coordinator of the 1 M€ project “IPA/BC-Monitor” (POR FESR 2014 – 2020 Emilia-Romagna) dealing with the development of an innovative instrument for monitoring black carbon and organic pollutants.
-He is board member of the Italian Aerosol Association and member of the atmospheric working group of the International Arctic Science Committee (IASC).
+He took part to more than eleven EU research projects dealing with atmospheric particulate matter impacts on climate and air quality and he coordinated three international experimental field campaigns.
+He is a specialist of atmospheric organic aerosol chemistry with experience on biomass burning aerosols and biogenic organic aerosols in hotspot areas: the Mediterranean, tropical forests, high mountain areas and cold climates.
+He is currently in charge of coordinating polar research in ISAC: he is involved in AMAP (https://www.amap.no/) and PACES (https://pacesproject.org/) and he is the Italian representative of the Atmosphere Working Group of IASC (https://iasc.info/working-groups/atmosphere).